Hourly Paid Workers

 - The department each worker will work in

-- Who will line manage each worker
+- Who will line manager each worker

 - The expected start date for the role (s)

-- The project code each role (s) should be costed against
+- The Project Code each role (s) should be costed against

 - The justification for filling each role with an hourly paid worker

 - What each role is expected to do

 Step 2 - Approval for hourly paid worker role